The Hope Scholarship Act

 - Procedures for entering into reciprocal agreements with other state education savings account agencies or entities, whether public or private, to recognize and allow education service providers approved in other states to receive payments from Hope Scholarship accounts under this article.

-Section XI – The Hope Scholarship Program – Auditing of Hope Scholarship Program; Suspension of Accounts and Providers
+Section XII – The Hope Scholarship Program – Auditing of Hope Scholarship Program; Suspension of Accounts and Providers

-- The board may propose rules for legislative approval pursuant to [insert cross-sectional reference] for the auditing of individual Hope Scholarship accounts and shall conduct or contract for the random auditing of individual Hope Scholarship accounts as needed to ensure compliance with the requirements of this article and rules promulgated pursuant to this law.
+A. The board may promulgate rules pursuant to [insert cross-sectional reference] for the auditing of individual Hope Scholarship accounts and shall conduct or contract for the random auditing of individual Hope Scholarship accounts as needed to ensure compliance with the requirements of this article and rules promulgated pursuant to this law.

 - Intentionally and substantially misrepresented information or failed to refund any overpayments in a timely manner; or